 Purpose and Benefits

-The Wisconsin Regional Orthophotography Consortium (WROC) is a multi-entity group led by seven regional planning commissions (RPCs).
+The Wisconsin Regional Orthophotography Consortium (WROC) is a multi-entity group.
 The goal of the consortium is to build and sustain a multi-participant program to acquire digital orthoimagery and elevation data throughout Wisconsin.
 WROC is planning imagery projects for 2014 through 2016.
 The WROC approach brings a number of potential benefits to its members, including cost savings, specifications and standards support, data sharing between members and partners, and procurement support.

 To facilitate a cooperative approach for orthoimagery data acquisition, WROC is working with the Wisconsin land information community to strengthen relationships between local, regional, state, and federal entities.
 The benefits of a consortium approach, however, should not come at the expense of meeting each member’s specific needs.
 To that end, WROC is designed to allow all participants to receive products and services tailored to their individual geospatial needs.